psharma15/psharma15.github.io/_projects/2019-05-approx-ml.md

 #### Cornell University
 *2019*

-This project involved approximation techniques for resource-constrained scenarios
+This short-term project involved approximation techniques for resource-constrained scenarios

   * Developed approximation techniques to tackle constrained-resource issues with large training data and limited CPU, memory, and energy availability, specifically in mobile devices.
   * Studied accuracy vs resource trade-off with different approximation techniques at both training and inference in machine learning algorithms including regression, neural networks, and support vector machine.